TEST Paragraph

 “ABC seeks a national injunction against President Biden’s executive overreach, which makes a mockery of federal procurement laws and rewards powerful special interests with government construction contracts at the expense of taxpayers and the principles of fair and open competition in government procurement,” said Ben Brubeck, ABC vice president of regulatory, labor and state affairs.
 “ABC has heard from large and small federal contractors—including firms signatory to union agreements—and concerned federal agency contracting officers that the Biden administration’s controversial PLA policy has already stifled competition and raised costs on federal construction contracts in Florida and across the country.
 This policy will continue to do so absent a successful legal challenge.”

 ABC’s April 26, 2024, motion for preliminary injunction against the rule contains affidavits from 10 large and small nonunion and union federal contractors injured by this rule.
-ABC expects a ruling on the preliminary injunction in late July or early August.
+ABC has been expecting a ruling on the preliminary injunction for months and the case is fully briefed.

 ABC National staff and an ABC member testified at the June 27, 2024, U.S. House Oversight and Accountability Committee’s subcommittee hearing on the Biden/Harris administration’s controversial policies promoting and mandating PLAs on federal and federally assisted projects.
 As spotlighted in this recap, the hearing, “Cutting Competition in Contracting: The Administration’s Pricey Project Labor Agreement Mandate”—held by the Subcommittee on Cybersecurity, Information Technology, and Government Innovation—gave ABC an important platform to shed light on the Biden administration’s controversial pro-PLA policies.